 Fred Huffman—Upper Peninsula tour guide and man about Marquette—is the one who first told me there had been Yooper copper miners 7,000 years ago.
 Ancient mine pits, thousands of them, extending from the Porcupine Mountains north along the Keweenaw Peninsula and on Isle Royale proved it, he said.
-The extent of the work meant that tens of thousands of people must have been involved over the course of millennia, but they left no structures.
+The extent of the work meant that tens of thousands of people must have been involved in copper mining in the Upper Peninsula over the course of millennia, but they left no structures.
 No skeletal remains.
 Just thousands of rocks used for mining and some copper spear points, beads and stuff.

 “Some people think the ancients came from China, and when they left they carried their dead with them,” Fred said.

 My first thought was, Oh come on now, Fred.
 Sure he had shared with me many wonders of the U.P.—that there were once mountains north of Marquette perhaps as tall as the Himalayas or maybe the Alps, that when Horace Greeley said, “Go West, young man,” he was referring to the U.P., and even that the man who had invented branch banking was from Marquette.
 Most of the things Fred told me turned out to be true.
 But copper miners 7,000 years ago—1,000 years before the earliest cities; 4,000 years before paper; more than 5,000 years before the Aztecs.
 I had to know more.

 While excitement and intrigue over ancient copper miners was new to me, it turned out not to be new to my fellow man.
 The very first folder I opened in the Marquette public library held a reprint of an article that ran in 1863—at the height of the Civil War, and in the midst of the Upper Peninsula copper rush.
 The journal was the esteemed Smithsonian Contributions to Knowledge, and the author was war veteran Colonel Charles Whittlesey, who had come north to help manage a mine.